true-while/owasp-azd/README.md

 # Azure Security scenarios
-AZD template which deploys Azure Security Scenarios to demonstrates security capabilities of the services Like WAF, Front Door, Sentinel, Azure Firewall and others.
+AZD template which deploys Azure Security Scenarios to demonstrates security capabilities of the services like WAF, Front Door, Sentinel, Azure Firewall and others.

 Observe [demoguide](/demoguide/demoguide.md) for details.